 Early on, Greenberg Traurig developed a strong commitment to giving back to the community.
 Attorneys and business staff striving to make a difference by leading, volunteering, and donating to a rich spectrum of causes.

 As each new office opened, this unique culture was replicated, but never dictated.
 The firm grew by way of laterals who fit in and had a passion for quality work and collaboration, and in response to client needs.
-Greenberg Traurig has never added lawyers through a merger and remains one firm.
+Greenberg Traurig has never done a merger and remains one firm.
 Each new office can be traced to an opportunity to better serve clients.

 There never has been a headquarters office.
 From Day 1, people have been empowered to do the right thing and the best thing no matter where they were sitting.
 These qualities have allowed the firm to thrive along with its valued clients, attorneys, and staff.